-- Dig deeper into why certain environments are as they are, and attempt to understand how these natural phenomena impact human settlements, or inversely, how humans have impacted the natural landscape through their use of the land.
+- Understand how natural phenomena impact human settlements, or inversely, how humans have impacted the natural landscape through their use of the land.

-- Take field trips across Alberta, work with maps and instruments in King's Geography lab, and use computer applications and GIS to better understand the composition of a given environment.
+- Take field trips across Alberta, work with maps and instruments in King's Geography lab, and use computer applications and GIS to better understand the composition of an environment.

-- Open your eyes to how God has patiently carved the physical landscape into the marvelous creation we enjoy each day.
+- Open your eyes to how God has patiently carved the physical landscape into the marvelous creation we enjoy each and every day.

 Geography Program Options